thephpleague/uri/docs/components/2.0/modifiers/query.md

 ## UriModifier::appendQuery

 Appends a submitted query string to the URI object to be modified.
-When appending two query strings with the same key value.
-The submitted query string value is added to the return query string without modifying the URI query string value.
+When appending two query strings with the same key value the submitted query string value is added to the return query string without modifying the URI query string value.

 ~~~php
 $uriString = "http://example.com/test.php?kingkong=toto&foo=bar+baz#doc3";